When you start your own business, you’re probably worried about simple things, like how to attract customers and turn a profit.

 Conversely, you may want to file for S corporation status if you don’t expect to have too many shareholders and wish to benefit from lower taxes.

-To speak with a Texas business law attorney who is specialized in helping business formations in the state of Texas, call us at(512) 410-0343.
-We can help with articles of formation, certificate of formation, and advise on your specific situation.
+We can help with articles of formation, and certificate of formation, and advise on your specific situation.